|We are now in Phase 3 of reopening. For all events where audiences are permitted, attendance is now limited according to room capacity.

 Spring Fairhaven Walking Groups begin April 13th on Tuesdays and Thursdays:

 10:00 Tuesdays, Trail Blazers: A low-to moderate-intensity, 30–45-minute hike through Fairhaven’s groomed trails with periodic, informative stops.
 Hikes are passionately led by resident trail expert, Allen Brougham.
 Recommended for most fitness levels and abilities but not for those who rely on rollators or chairs.

 10:00 Thursdays, Garden Strollers: A low-intensity, 20–30-minute stroll around campus with periodic, informative stops while learning about residential and common gardens and horticulture.
 Recommended for all levels & abilities, including mobility impaired.

 The primary meeting location will be the Mall Lane covered walkway.
 We will begin each session with stretching and balance practice.
 Masks are required to be worn while maintaining social distancing.
 If you have questions or would like to register, please contact Sam, Fitness Trainer, at ext.
 1396 or email@example.com.

-Performing Arts: Performing Arts are having The Ukulele Brothers as their first entertainment of 2021.
+Performing Arts: Performing Arts presents The Ukulele Brothers as our first entertainment of 2021.
 Harvey Feldman (who many of you know) will be playing the baritone ukulele, as well as singing a number of the songs, while Roland Dorsey will accompany him on a ukulele bass.
-Together they have put together a nostalgic list of tunes from the ’20s, ’30s, ’40s and ’50s made famous by Frank Sinatra, Dean Martin, Bing Crosby, and many other favorites of ours.
+Together they have put together a nostalgic list of tunes from the ’20s, ’30s, ’40s, and ’50s made famous by Frank Sinatra, Dean Martin, Bing Crosby, and many other favorites of ours.
 (If interested in attending, please sign up with Nancy at the reception desk.
-There will be socially distanced seating, and masks will be required.)
+Seating will be socially-distanced and masks will be required.)